 Venue – All events will take place at Schoodic Institute on the Schoodic Education and Research Center campus, located in the Schoodic District of Acadia National Park in Winter Harbor, Maine.

 Posters – Participants are invited to present posters describing their research at the Acadia Science Symposium.
 We welcome and encourage posters from a wide range of disciplines, including natural sciences, social sciences, and the arts and humanities, and request that posters remain on display through Oct.
 8 for the Convergence Conference

 Poster Guidelines – Our stands can accommodate posters up to 42 inches wide and 60 inches tall.
 We cannot accommodate audio-visual equipment associated with posters, but presenters are welcome to bring along handouts.
 We will provide pins for mounting posters at the meeting.

-Housing – Housing on the campus of Schoodic Institute is available for those who want to spend one or more nights, whether you are traveling a long distance or want to spend extra time in one of the most beautiful parts of Acadia National Park.
+Housing – Housing on the campus of the Schoodic Education and Research Center is available for those who want to spend one or more nights, whether you are traveling a long distance or want to spend extra time in one of the most beautiful parts of Acadia National Park.
 The Schoodic Peninsula has a number of gorgeous trails and some of the darkest night skies on the East Coast.
 Housing units are apartment-style and include private bedrooms, shared kitchen, and shared bathrooms.